 Teeth whitening results are very stable, leaving you with a stunning smile long after treatment is over.
-However, there are a few factors that can make teeth lose their luster.
-Things like genetics, diet, age, some medications (like tetracycline), and certain habits (like smoking) may affect the length of your whitening results.
-Fortunately, touch-up treatments are quick and easy, helping you get that bright, white smile back.
+However, things like genetics, diet, age, some medications (like tetracycline), and certain habits (like smoking) may affect the length of your whitening results.
+Fortunately, touch-up treatments are quick and easy.

 Tooth sensitivity is a relatively common side effect of teeth whitening.
 If sensitivity occurs, it is often temporary and will go away once you’ve completed the whitening process.